 Landed estates often own heritage assets of artistic or historical importance.
 These may be buildings, works of art or collections of furniture or porcelain.
 We advise on taxation, ownership and succession issues, and on maintenance funds, to help preserve heritage property for future generations.

-To find out more about Lodders’ Landed Estates law services, please fill in the enquiry form below or contact a member of our team on 01789 293259 (Stratford upon Avon).
+To find out more about Lodders’ Landed Estates legal services, please fill in the enquiry form below or contact a member of our team on 01789 293259 (Stratford upon Avon).

 Our services for owners of landed estates